West Hartford, Connecticut: Public schools

 The town is home to two public high schools, Conard (home of the Conard Red Wolves) and Hall (home of the Hall Titans), as well as 11 elementary schools and three middle schools in the West Hartford Public Schools system.
 The elementary schools are Aiken, Braeburn, Bugbee, Charter Oak, Duffy, Morley, Norfeldt, Smith, Webster Hill, Whiting Lane and Wolcott.
 The middle schools are King Philip, Sedgwick, and the newest, Bristow Middle School, on the former site of Kingswood-Oxford Middle School.
 The elementary schools are evenly distributed to either King Philip or Sedgwick, and those who enroll at Bristow are chosen by lottery.
 After middle school, students continue on to high school with their same student body.
 Sedgwick's graduates go to Conard High School, and King Philip's go to Hall.
 Bristow students return to the school district they were in during elementary school.
 The two high schools hold many events and recognize the tension between the two high schools.

-Rivalry

-As of 2020, both of West Hartford's public high schools, Hall and Conard were ranked in the top 15 in the state and top 5% nationally according to U.S. News.
-The schools have been neck and neck in competing in educational aspects, but especially in sports.
-Hall versus Conard sports rivalry has gone on since the beginning of 1957, when their first football game against each other was held.
-The competition and school spirit is just as alive today, if not, more extreme than it was over 60 years ago.
-On February 23, 2015, the rivalry went too far when a fight occurred between both teams at the varsity basketball game held at Hall High School.
-The score of the game was 43–42 and teammates began fighting after a minor issue happened with the buzzer beater.
-As the entire Hall team stormed the court to celebrate, students began throwing punches at each other and eventually the entire team and coaches were stuck in the middle of a brawl.
-The fight was recorded entirely for the town to see online and identify which students were at fault, which led to 10 students being arrested.
-The Hall-Conard fan section was packed per usual and bleachers were filled to capacity as seen in multiple video recordings.